JayJayChan28/bigquery-ecommerce-analysis/README.md

 ---

-#### **Insight: ** Youtube Custom Decals has the highest quantity of products ordered but the google Hero Tee White has more unique orders in gnereal.
+#### Insight: Youtube Custom Decals has the highest quantity of products ordered but the google Hero Tee White has more unique orders in general.
 This suggests Youtube Custom Decals has a much higher bulk order rate.

 ### 9. Expand previous query to include the total number of distinct products
 ```sql